Eligibility

 Applicants must be residents of the state of California at the time of application submission.

-Repertoire
+(CYAC) Repertoire

 Concerto Selection

 Any concerto for your instrument may be selected for the competition.
-Major works not in concerto format may be considered as substitution but must be approved by our artist board.
+Major works not in concerto form may be considered as a substitution but must be approved by our artist board.
 Works must have parts available in the public domain or by rental.
 If you are unsure if your repertoire qualifies, we recommend reaching out to our office for confirmation before submitting an application.

 Preliminary Round (Recording, Blind Round)